 Growing crops?
-There has been some suggestions that large spaces can also be used to grow crops.
+There have been some suggestions that large spaces can also be used to grow crops.
 It’s not something that has caught on just yet but localized urban agriculture could be a thing of the future.

 Insulation: Green roofs provide a good deal of insulation, keeping homes warm in winter and cool in the summer.
-That means you can reduce your fuel bills too and also your carbon footprint, all of which helps the environment.
+That means you can reduce your fuel bills too and also your carbon footprint, all of which help the environment.